westy48/scrollphathdticker/README.md

 The "count" variable on lines 27 and 50 decides how many tweets you'll see from the users in each group.

-It needs to run in Python 3, so you'll need to type "python3 scrolltwitter.py" to get it to run.
+It needs to run in Python 3, so you'll have to type "python3 scrolltwitter.py" to get it to run.
 Thanks to @alexmburns for reminding me about this.

 You'll need to get Twitter access tokens from <a href="http://apps.twitter.com">apps.twitter.com</a>.